adamjansch/AR1010lib/README.md

 ### Hardware

-* Connect AR1010 Data To to Arduino Analog in 4
+1. Connect AR1010 Data To to Arduino Analog in 4
-* Connect AR1010 Clock to Arduino Analog in 5
+2. Connect AR1010 Clock to Arduino Analog in 5

 ### Global

-* Define an AR1010 instance: `AR1010 radio = AR1010();`
+1. Define an AR1010 instance: `AR1010 radio = AR1010();`
-* Optionally define an array to set the AR1010's registers.
+2. Optionally define an array to set the AR1010's registers.
 This should be of type `word` and 18 elements large.
 Refer to the programming guide for the configurations of the registers

 ### Setup() method

-* Begin I2C comms with the Wire library: `Wire.begin();`
+1. Begin I2C comms with the Wire library: `Wire.begin();`
-* Initialise the AR1010 instance: `radio.initialise();` - optionally pass register array as argument here
+2. Initialise the AR1010 instance: `radio.initialise();` - optionally pass register array as argument here
-* Add a second delay: `delay(1000);`
+3. Add a one-second delay: `delay(1000);`

 ### The rest